 Meet the Crew

 The locomotive crew were from Doncaster.
-The driver was either Stan Holgate or Stan Osborne who is pictured below with Fireman Balkwill.
+The driver was either Stan Holgate or Stan Osborne, pictured below with Fireman Balkwill.
 The accompanying Loco Inspector was George Harland.

 Locomotive and Train